openclimatefix/pvnet-summation/pvnet_summation/models/model_card_template.md

 <!-- This should link to a Data Card, perhaps with a short stub of information on what the training data is all about as well as documentation related to data pre-processing or additional filtering. -->

-The model is trained on data from 2017-2020 and validated on data from 2021.
-See experimental notes in the [the google doc](https://docs.google.com/document/d/1fbkfkBzp16WbnCg7RDuRDvgzInA6XQu3xh4NCjV-WDA/edit?usp=sharing) for more details.
+The model is trained on the output predictions of our PVNet model which gives GSP (i.e. UK regional) level predictions of solar power across Great Britain.
+This model is trained to take those predictions and use them to estimate the national total with uncertainty estimates.

 ### Preprocessing

-Data is prepared with the `ocf_datapipes.training.pvnet` datapipe [3].
+The input data is prepared with the `ocf_data_sampler` [3].

 ## Results